EhsanParsania/EhsanParsania/README.md

 - 👋 Hi, I’m 🅴🅷🆂🅰🅽 🅿🅰🆁🆂🅰🅽🅸🅰
-- 👀 I’m interested in Graphic Design, UI-UX, Blockchain
+- 👀 I’m interested in Graphic Design, UI-UX, Blockchain, Mathematics
 - You can find me on [![Twitter][1.2]][1], or on ![LinkedIn][2.2].

 <!-- Icons -->